csingl202/threat-hunting-scenario-firefox/README.md

 ### 2. Searched the `DeviceProcessEvents` Table

 Searched for any `ProcessCommandLine` that contained the string "launched".
-Based on the logs returned, at `2025-03-24T21:30:01.6600135Z`, an employee on the "newtra" device ran a Firefox file named 'setup.exe` from their Downloads folder.
+Based on the logs returned, at `2025-03-24T21:30:01.6600135Z`, an employee on the "newtra" device ran a file named 'firefox.exe` from their Downloads folder.

 **Query used to locate event:**